Exemptions for vehicle registration duty

 A copy of the ‘qualifying use’ statement was included with your letter of registration as a charitable institution.

-An exemption is available to primary producers if an agricultural vehicle:
+An exemption is available to primary producers if the vehicle:

 - has a gross vehicle mass of more than 6 tonnes under the Transport Operations (Road Use Management) Act 1995 (PDF, 1.5MB)